autonomys/subspace/README.md

 ### Important Notes!

 ***Identity Management***: If you would like to import your polkadot.js wallet so you can interact with the network, you may do so via
+>You may need to wipe the farm with the `wipe` command if you ran the farmer prior to importing a mnemonic.
 ```
 subspace-farmer-x86_64-*-snapshot identity import-from-mnemonic "spell out your seed phrase here"
 ```